Kvikku/IntuneAssignments/README.md

 The app will now verify if what you entered is correct.
 Status can be seen the lower left side.

+## Help guides

+There is a help guide throughout the application, represented with a book icon in the left menu.
+Use it for a quick tour of each page.

 ## Application deployment

+Application deployment is done on the home page (House icon)

+1. First you find and double click the application(s) that you want to deploy.
+This will move them to the check list
+2. Then you do the same for the group(s) you want to deploy to.
+3. Then you select the intent for the deployment
+4. Finally you click "Prepare deployment", double check that it is what you intended and click "Deploy"

 ## Profile deployment

+Profile deployment is done on the profile page (Gear icon)

+1. First you find and highlight the profile(s) that you want to deploy.
+2. Then you do the same for the group(s) you want to deploy to
+3. Finally you click "Prepare deployment", double check that it is what you intended and click "Deploy"

+## Manage assignments

+Managing existing assignments is done on the assignment page (Magnifying glass icon)

+_NOTE - This currently only supports assignments for applications_

+1. First you find and double click the application you want to manage assignments for
+2. If the applications have existing assignments they will appear in the list to the right
+3. You can now delete assignments individually or in bulk

 # Planned features